 Your radio has a range of display options when in Internet Radio mode.
-Note that not all information may be available for all Internet radio stations a.
-Description Displays information about the radio station or scrolling text messages such as artist/track name, phone number etc.
+Note that not all information may be available for all Internet radio stations b.
+Genre Displays programme type information e.g. Pop, Classic, News, etc. and the c.
+Reliability Displays the reliability of the data stream from the station currently being received.

+a.
+Description Displays information about the radio

+station or scrolling text messages such

+as artist/track name, phone number etc.